Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/render.md

 **Return value**

-The function returns a hanlde of the rednder object.
+The function returns a handle of the render object.

 ### `Render_AddItem`
 Generates the render of an item, with priority set to `0`.